New Caledonia Granite From Brazil

 Please click on image to enlargen, this is an average sample only.
 Your monitor settings may affect appearance.

 Description: New Caledonia granite is a coarse-grained, grey-brown syenite of the Precambrian age.
 This stone internationally may be nominated as a granite but in the area of application of the European Standard this stone must be nominated as a syenite.
+The veining and colour varies and a small sample of New Caledonia granite may not be representative of the whole slab therefore swatch samples must be approved for large projects to ensure that the blocks are all extracted from the same quarry face for matching purposes.
 During the polishing process a clear epoxy resin filler may be used to fill any micro fissures or tiny pitting however this does not affect the integrity of the stone, it merely provides an even smoother surface finish.
 New Caledonia granite is suitable for both interior and exterior use futhermore is frost resistant and with a constant polish.

 Products: Suitable for construction projects both commercial and domestic, prefabricated countertops/worktops, vanities, tiles, backsplashes, paving, fireplaces and memorials.